tjguk/networkzero/docs/cookbook/advanced-messaging.rst

 Discussion
 ~~~~~~~~~~

-Sometimes the data you want to send isn't text or numbers: it's binary data
+Sometimes the data you want to send isn't text or numbers: it's binary
--- bytes -- such as the bytes which make up an image or a sound file.
+data---bytes---such as the bytes which make up an image or a sound file.
 To send that via
 networkzero you have to treat it specially: at the sending end, you convert
 it to a string; and at the receiving end, you convert it back into bytes.